Retrodad0001/EasyDbMigrator/README.md

 ## Wat we want to accomplish ?

-1. Make it easy to integrate SQL db migrations in your integration tests written in .NET
+1. Make it easy to integrate SQL migrations in your local integration tests (written in .NET)
-2. Make it easy to integrate SQL db migrations in your CI/CD flows
+2. Make it easy to integrate SQL migrations in your CI/CD flows (runner)
-3. Make it easy to integrate SQL db migrations in your manual db migration strategy
+3. Make it easy to perform manual SQL migration

 ## Get started with EasyDBMigrator :